In this guide

 Why full Kelly is dangerous

-- Quarter Kelly (f*/4): Conservative approach for uncertain edge estimates
+- Quarter Kelly (f*/4): A prudent approach when your edge assessment carries substantial uncertainty

 Applying Kelly to multi-market portfolios